-11 (11 iere is anything you do not understand, ask your teacher. Α Regulations - Make sure you understand the rules 1 Be on time for your on-screen test(s).
-If you are late, your work might not be accepted.
-2 Do not become involved in any unfair or dishonest practice during the on-screen test.
-3 If you try to cheat, or break the rules in any way, you could be disqualified from all your subjects.
-4 Only take into the exam room the materials and equipment which are allowed.
-5 You must not take into the exam room: , Tou must not take into the exam room. a) notes; b) potential technological/web enabled sources of information such as an iPod, a mobile phone, a MP3/4 player or similar device, a smartwatch or a wrist watch which has a data storage device.
-Heles was an held athenning and making a second to Unless you are told otherwise, you must not have access to: a) the internet, e-mail, data stored on the hard drive, or portable storage media such as floppy disks, CDs and memory sticks; b) pre-prepared templates.
+A. Regulations - Make sure you understand the rules

+- 1 Be on time for your on-screen test(s).
+If you are late, your work might not be accepted. - 2 Do not become involved in any unfair or dishonest practice during the on-screen test. - 3 If you try to cheat, or break the rules in any way, you could be disqualified from all your subjects. - 4 Only take into the exam room the materials and equipment which are allowed. - 5 You must not take into the exam room: - (a) notes; - (b) an iPod, a mobile phone, a MP3/4 player or similar device, or a watch.

+Unless you are told otherwise, you must not have access to:

+- (c) the internet, email, data stored on the hard drive, or portable storage media such as floppy disks, CDs and memory sticks; - (d) pre-prepared templates.

 Remember: possession of unauthorised material is breaking the rules, even if you do not intend to use it, and you will be subject to penalty and possible disqualification.

-6 If you wear a wrist watch the invigilator will ask you to remove it and place it on your desk.
-7 Do not talk to or try to communicate with or disturb other candidates once the on-screen test has started.
-8 If you leave the exam room unaccompanied by an invigilator before the on-screen test has finished, you will not be allowed to return.
-9 Do not borrow anything from another candidate during the on-screen test. В Information - Make sure you attend your on-screen test and bring what you need 1 Know the date and time of your on-screen test(s).
-Arrive at least ten minutes before the start of your on-screen test.
-2 If you arrive late for an on-screen test, report to the invigilator running the test.
-3 If you arrive more than one hour after the published starting time for the on-screen test, you may not be allowed to take it.
-4 Your centre will inform you of any equipment which you may need for the on-screen test. Ċ Calculators, dictionaries and computer spell-checkers 1 You may use a calculator unless you are told otherwise.
-2 If you use a calculator: a) make sure it works properly; check that the batteries are working properly; b) clear anything stored in it; c) remove any parts such as cases, lids or covers which have printed instructions or formulae; d) do not bring into the examination room any operating instructions or prepared programs.
-3 Do not use a dictionary or computer spell checker unless you are told otherwise.
-D Instructions during the on-screen test 1 Always listen to the invigilator.
-Always follow their instructions.
-2 Tell the invigilator at once if: a) you have been entered for the wrong on-screen test; b) the on-screen test is in another candidate's name; c) you experience system delays or any other IT irregularities.
-3 You may be given a question paper or the instructions may be on-screen.
+- 6 If you have a watch, the invigilator will ask you to hand it to them. - 7 Do not talk to or try to communicate with or disturb other candidates once the on-screen test has started. - 8 If you leave the exam room unaccompanied by an invigilator before the on-screen test has finished, you will not be allowed to return. - 9 Do not borrow anything from another candidate during the on-screen test.

+B. Information - Make sure you attend your on-screen test and bring what you need

+- 1 Know the date and time of your on-screen test(s).
+Arrive at least ten minutes before the start of your on-screen test. - 2 If you arrive late for an on-screen test, report to the invigilator running the test. - 3 If you arrive more than one hour after the published starting time for the on-screen test, you may not be allowed to take it. - 4 Your centre will inform you of any equipment which you may need for the on-screen test.

+C. Calculators, dictionaries and computer spell-checkers

+- 1 You may use a calculator unless you are told otherwise. - 2 If you use a calculator: - (a) make sure it works properly; check that the batteries are working properly; - (b) clear anything stored in it; - (c) remove any parts such as cases, lids or covers which have printed instructions or formulae; - (d) do not bring into the examination room any operating instructions or prepared programs. - 3 Do not use a dictionary or computer spell checker unless you are told otherwise.

+D. Instructions during the on-screen test

+- 1 Always listen to the invigilator.
+Always follow their instructions. - 2 Tell the invigilator at once if: - (a) you have been entered for the wrong on-screen test; - (b) the on-screen test is in another candidate's name; - (c) you experience system delays or any other IT irregularities. - 3 You may be given a question paper or the instructions may be on-screen.
 In either case, read carefully and follow the instructions.

-E Advice and assistance 1 If on the day of the on-screen test you feel that your work may be affected by ill health or any other reason, tell the invigilator.
-2 Put up your hand during the on-screen test if:
+E. Advice and assistance

+- 1 If on the day of the on-screen test you feel that your work may be affected by ill health or any other reason, tell the invigilator. - 2 Put up your hand during the on-screen test if: - (a) you have a problem with your computer and are in doubt about what you should do; - (b) you do not feel well. - 3 You must not ask for, and will not be given, any explanation of the questions.